elabftw/elabdoc/doc/manual.rst

 elabid
 ``````
-In the bottom right part of the experiment, you can see something like : «Unique elabid : 20150526-e72646c3ecf59b4f72147a52707629150bca0f91».
+In the bottom right part of the experiment, you can see something like: «Unique elabid: 20150526-e72646c3ecf59b4f72147a52707629150bca0f91».
 This number is unique to each experiment.
 You can use it to reference an experiment with an external database.

 Comments
 ````````